adityajnu14/FL-Client/README.md

-# Federated Learning training framework for raspberriPi
+# Federated Learning training framework for raspberry Pi
-A simple application that uses docker and gRPC to demonstrate fedrated learning
+This is client side application of federated learning.